 Stop Your Business Becoming an Arson Statistic!

 As a business owner, there is a lot you can do to protect yourself through good housekeeping.
 Each year there are over 3,100 arson attacks on small businesses.
-It is estimated that up to 80% of businesses are seriously affected following a major fireand 45% is considered to be as the result of an arson attack.
+It is estimated that 45% of fires in businesses are considered to be the result of an arson attack.
 You can help prevent your business becoming one of these statistics with a few simple precautions.
-The following information is based from a leaflet produced by the Arson Prevention Bureau ‘ Arson Alert – Stop Your Business Becoming an Arson Statistic!’ and the latest version is available free of charge from The Arson Prevention Bureau.
+The following information is based on a leaflet produced by the Arson Prevention Bureau ‘ Arson Alert – Stop Your Business Becoming an Arson Statistic!’ .

 Follow this simple guide and checklist to help reduce the risk of your business going up in smoke.